insideClaw/series/README.md

 > series

-On first run, if asked, provide the directory, containing only the series you watch.
-The guide's contents are based on the folders available.
+On first run, if asked, provide the directory, containing all the the series you want to have included.
+The guide's contents (available titles) are based on the folders immediately (non-recursively) located in the series directory you provide.

-Depending from where it's ran, the script runs in two modes:
+Depending on where it's ran from, the script runs in two modes:

 1. Guide mode:
   When invoked from ~, choose the index of series to watch.